 What power source does an electric reel use?

 There are generally two power sources for an electric reel – either a 12V car battery or hooked directly into the battery on your boat.
-Read the product description carefully to see what the power source is for individual electric reels.
+Read the product description carefully to see the power source for individual electric reels.

 Can you use an electric reel manually?